American Opportunity Tax Credit

 - The National Health Service Corps Scholarship Program (the “NHSC Scholarship Program,” under Sec.
 338A(g)(1)(A) of the Public Health Services Act), and

 - The F. Edward Hebert Armed Forces Health Professions Scholarship and Financial Assistance program (the “Armed Forces Scholarship Program,” under Subchapter 1 of Chapter 105 of Title 10 of the United States Code).

 Interest Exclusion for Higher Education

 The interest on U.S. Savings Bonds redeemed to pay qualified higher education expenses may be tax-free.
 The exclusion is phased out at certain income levels, which are adjusted annually for cost-of-living increases.
-The phaseout for 2016 will begin at modified adjusted gross income above $77,550 ($116,300 on a joint return).
-For 2017, the corresponding figures are $78,150 and $117,250.
+The phaseout for 2020 will begin at modified adjusted gross income above $82,350 for single taxpayers, and $123,550 for joint filers.

 Scholarships and Fellowships

 A scholarship is generally an amount paid or allowed to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
 The student may be either an undergraduate or a graduate.
 A fellowship is generally an amount paid for the benefit of an individual to aid in the pursuit of study or research.
 Generally, whether the amount is tax free or taxable depends on the expense paid with the amount and whether you are a degree candidate.

 A scholarship or fellowship is tax free only if you meet the following conditions:

 - You are a candidate for a degree at an eligible educational institution.

 - You use the scholarship or fellowship to pay qualified education expenses.